-This third and final tutorial presents the model tools dedicated to coding interactions between actors.
+This third and final tutorial presents the design pattern to be used to code interactions between actors.
 Beforehand, you can revisit your design by making good use of nested classes.
 Some utility classes, which will be useful for you to tackle the mini-project, are also presented at the end of the tutorial.